Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Diagnostics.md

 Here we enabled all `Azure.*` sources, but added filter to drop HTTP client activities that would be duplicates of `Azure` activities.

-_Note: filtering does nto prevent new activity from being created and new [`traceparent`](https://www.w3.org/TR/trace-context/#traceparent-header) from being generated._
+_Note: filtering does not prevent new activity from being created and new [`traceparent`](https://www.w3.org/TR/trace-context/#traceparent-header) from being generated._

-### HTTP metrics
+## HTTP metrics

 Azure SDKs do not collect HTTP-level metrics.
 Please use metrics coming from .NET platform and/or generic HTTP client instrumentation.

-### ApplicationInsights with Azure Monitor
+## Azure Monitor

 Application Insights, a feature of Azure Monitor, is an extensible Application Performance Management (APM) service for developers and DevOps professionals.
 Use it to monitor your live applications.
-It will automatically detect performance anomalies, and includes powerful analytics tools to help you diagnose issues and to understand what users actually do with your app
+It will automatically detect performance anomalies, and includes powerful analytics tools to help you diagnose issues and to understand what users actually do with your app.

-If your application already uses ApplicationInsights, automatic collection of Azure SDK traces is supported since version `2.12.0` ([Microsoft.ApplicationInsights on NuGet](https://www.nuget.org/packages/Microsoft.ApplicationInsights/)).
+To setup Azure Monitor for your application follow the [Start Monitoring Application](https://learn.microsoft.com/azure/azure-monitor/app/opentelemetry-enable?tabs=aspnetcore) guide.

-To setup ApplicationInsights for your application follow the [Start Monitoring Application](https://docs.microsoft.com/azure/azure-monitor/learn/dotnetcore-quick-start) guide.
+If your application uses ApplicationInsights SDK (classic), automatic collection of Azure SDK traces is supported since version `2.12.0` ([Microsoft.ApplicationInsights on NuGet](https://www.nuget.org/packages/Microsoft.ApplicationInsights/)).

 ### Sample